yonkahlon/Zenject/Documentation/CommandsAndSignals.md

 ```

 The trigger class is used to invoke the signal event.
 We make the trigger a separate class so that we can control which classes can trigger the signal and which classes can listen on the signal separately.

-Note that the Signal base class is defined within the Zenject.Commands namespace.

 Signals are declared in an installer like this: